Comparison of the AK-47 and M16: Sights

 The AK-47 has a 41.5 cm (16.3 in) barrel and a 378mm (14.88 inches) sight radius.
 The AK-47 uses a notched rear tangent iron sight, it is adjustable and is calibrated in hundreds from 100 to 800 meters (100 to 1000 meters for AKM models).
 The front sight is a post adjustable for elevation in the field.
 Windage adjustment is done by the armory before issue.
 The "fixed" battle setting can be used for all ranges up to 300 meters.
-This "point-blank range" setting marked "П", allows the shooter to fire at close range targets without adjusting the sights.
+This "point-blank range" setting marked "П", allows the shooter to fire at close-range targets without adjusting the sights.
 Longer range settings are intended for area suppression.
 These settings mirror the Mosin–Nagant and SKS rifles which the AK-47 replaced.
-Some AK type rifles have a front sight with a flip-up luminous dot that is calibrated at 50 meters, for improved night fighting.
+Some AK-type rifles have a front sight with a flip-up luminous dot that is calibrated at 50 meters, for improved night fighting.
 All current AK-47s (100 series), have a side rail for mounting a variety of scopes and sighting devices, such as the PSO-1 Optical Sniper Sight.
 However, their side folding stocks cannot be folded with the optics mounted.
-AK-47 Side Rail mounted optics and rails have an advantage of holding point of impact zero, upon removal and installation, and are quick to detach if the operator needs to quickly use iron sights due to a optic malfunction.
-Additionally, many optics allow co-witness of the iron sights as well.
-As the mount is near the operators firing hand, these mounts and optics do not upset the balance of the weapon.
+AK-47 side rail-mounted optics and rails have an advantage of holding point of impact zero, upon removal and installation, and are quick to detach if the operator needs to quickly use iron sights due to an optic malfunction.
+Additionally, many optics allow co-witsness of the iron sights as well.
+As the mount is near the operator's firing hand, these mounts and optics do not upset the balance of the weapon.